RunDevelopment/DS3TexUp/Upscaling.md

 - `4x-UltraSharp`
 - `4x-UltraSharp` 50% + `4x_UniversalUpscalerV2-Neutral_115000_swaG` 50%
+- `ESRGAN_GroundTextures_NonTiled_RGB_UpscalingAlgorithm_128HR_32LR_305000Iterations`

-These models all have their strengths and weaknesses.
-To get the sharpest results, I run all models and then pick the sharpest upscaled image using the `GetSharpnessScore` function.
+The first 2 models are universal upscalers and have their strengths and weaknesses.
+To get the sharpest results, I run both models and then pick the sharpest upscaled image using the `GetSharpnessScore` function.

+If the image is purely stone and/or dirt, nothing beats `ESRGAN_GroundTextures`.
+It consistently produces extremely detailed and realistic-looking images.
+Frankly, it's not even close when comparing it to the universal upscalers.
+However, this model only knows rocks and dirt, and will shape everything in that image.
+Hence I only use it for texture that exclusively contain the following materials: *rock, stone, gravel, dirt, sand, ash, glass, ice, and small debris*.

 <details>
-<summary>My evaluation of the 2 models</summary>
+<summary>My evaluation of the 2 universal models</summary>

 I will hence forth refer to `4x-UltraSharp` as M1 and `4x-UltraSharp` 50% + `4x_UniversalUpscalerV2-Neutral_115000_swaG` 50% as M2.